 Chronic sleep loss leads to increased stress, fatigue, and mood disorders.
 It also raises risks of obesity, metabolic syndrome, and cardiovascular disease (1).

 This article is compiled from credible, fact-based sources to give you an overview of the connection between sinusitis and sleep apnea.
-Furthermore, we'll provide a guide on how to get better sleep, if you've suffered from sinusitis.
+Furthermore, we’ll provide a guide on how to improve the quality of sleep, if you’ve suffered from sinusitis.
 We also answer common questions that you may have about sinusitis and sleep apnea.

 Sinusitis or sinus infection is the swelling and inflammation in the sinuses.
 The sinuses are small air spaces located behind your forehead, nose, cheekbones, and in between the eyes.
 These produce mucus that keeps nasal passages moist and traps dirt particles and germs from getting inside the airway.

 The congestion and swelling in the sinuses make it difficult for air to pass through, which can be uncomfortable (2).